Demo: First public demo of Vivid Color in an LCD panel

 - All displays were set to the same brightness level, with the measurement print-outs for each provided.

 Attendees, were treated to a selection of wide-gamut images and 4K HDR videos, for side-by-side comparison.

 Purpose: to illustrate what can be done in edge-lit LCD panel using our entry-level VC65R product, without QD films, or KSF.
 As a drop-in enhancement in the backlight-bar, without mechanical changes.
-Showing what's possible for wide-color gamut and high-dynamic range inside edge-lit LCD backlight module
+And what's possible for wide-color gamut and high-dynamic range inside thin edge-lit LCD backlight modules.

-1. Fits inside LED backlight module, but without the issues of narrow-band phosphors (like KSF's >10ms fluorescent-decay which is not HDR compatible), and without the flux-density limits reducing achievable brightness.
+1. Fits inside LED backlight module, but without the issues of narrow-band phosphors (like KSF's HDR incompatible >10ms fluorescent-decay), and without flux-density limits (of KSF or QD's) reducing achievable brightness.

-2. Without sensitive QD particles, heavy-metals or expensive thickness-adding encapsulated QDEF films (saving ~$60 in this example, more in larger screens).
+2. Without sensitive QD particles, heavy-metals or expensive thickness-adding encapsulated QDEF films (saving $60~100 in larger screens).

-3. UltraHD compliance in cheap prolific LCD, but with as good or better than OLED color gamut, and without the OLED screen burn-in, short lifetime and high-cost issues.
+3. UltraHD* compatible rich vibrant color, in cheap prolific LCD, with as good or better than OLED color gamut, and without the OLED screen burn-in, short lifetime and high-cost issues.